MaximSimeonovIvanov/workwear-catalog-website/README.md

 ### ISR Caching
 All API fetches use `next: { revalidate: 60 }` — 60 second cache with background revalidation.
 Product pages stay fast and fresh without a full rebuild on every content change.

+### Rate Limiting with Shared Cache
+DRF's `AnonRateThrottle` counts requests per IP using Django's cache backend.
+Django's default `LocMemCache` is per-process — each Gunicorn worker has its own independent counter, making the throttle ineffective in a multi-worker setup. `FileBasedCache` solves this by writing counters to a shared directory on the container filesystem, giving all workers a single shared counter.

+### Cloudflare Turnstile Integration
+The contact form uses Cloudflare's Turnstile widget for bot protection.
+The browser receives a one-time token after an invisible challenge.
+The Next.js API route verifies that token against Cloudflare's siteverify endpoint before sending any email.
+The submit button is disabled until a valid token is received, making automated submissions impossible.

+`NEXT_PUBLIC_TURNSTILE_SITE_KEY` must be available at Docker build time (not runtime) because Next.js bakes `NEXT_PUBLIC_` variables into the JS bundle during `npm run build`.
+It is passed via Docker build args in `docker-compose.prod.yml` rather than copied from `.env.production` (which lives outside the Docker build context).

 ### Static Files in Production
 Django does not serve static files when `DEBUG=False` — this is by design.
 In production, a Docker volume (`static_files`) is shared between the Django container and Nginx Proxy Manager.
 NPM serves `/static/` requests directly from disk via an `alias` directive, bypassing Django entirely.